Chemistry of omeprazole

 Omeprazole works by irreversibly inhibiting the enzyme H+/K+ ATPase in the gastric parietal cells.
 This enzyme is responsible for the final step in the production of gastric acid.
 By inhibiting this enzyme, omeprazole effectively reduces the production of stomach acid, leading to a decrease in acidity within the stomach.

-See also Omeprazole bloating side effect
+See also Omeprazole for severe gerd

 Furthermore, omeprazole is a prodrug, meaning that it is inactive in its initial form and requires activation in the acidic environment of the stomach.
 Once activated, omeprazole binds to the H+/K+ ATPase enzyme, forming a covalent bond that prevents the enzyme from functioning properly.
 This results in a sustained decrease in gastric acid secretion.